RiverTwilight/kindle-ui/README.md

 ### Navbar

+Navbar is an integrated kindle native component.
+All icons are un-editable, but you can still change some status and callback functions such as battery, device name and so on.

 ### Container

-If you want to use AmazonEmber font(around 106kb) to get a more kindle-ish ui, you can wrap your app with `Container` componenet, which add a global font-family.
+If you want to use AmazonEmber font(around 106kb) and dark mode to get a more kindle-ish ui, you can wrap your app with `Container` componenet, which adds a global font-family.

 ```JSX
 import { Container } from "kindyle";